-- (a) In the absence of proposed development: - (1) A protected tree shall not be removed unless the urban forester grants a protected tree removal permit, having determined, on the basis of a tree report prepared by a designated arborist and other relevant information, that treatments or corrective practices are not feasible, and that the tree should be removed because any of the following apply: - (i) It is dead, is hazardous, or constitutes a nuisance under Section 8.04.050 of this code. - (ii) It is a detriment to or is crowding an adjacent protected tree, or is impacting the foundation or eaves of a primary residence. - (2) In the event a protected tree is removed pursuant to a protected tree removal permit granted under this subsection, the director of planning and development services in consultation with the urban forester may issue a temporary moratorium on development of the subject property not to exceed thirty-six months from the date the tree removal occurred.
+- (a) In the absence of proposed development: - (1) aA protected trees shall not be removed unless determined by the director of planning and development services, urban forester grants a protected tree removal permit, having determined, on the basis of a tree report prepared by a certified designated arborist for the applicant and other relevant information, that treatments or corrective practices are not feasible, and that the tree should be removed because any of the following apply: - (i) iIt is dead, is hazardous, is a detriment to or crowding an adjacent protected tree, or constitutes a nuisance under Section 8.04.050(2) of this code. - (ii) It is a detriment to or is crowding an adjacent protected tree, or is impacting the foundation or eaves of a primary residence. - [2] In the event a protected tree is removed pursuant to a protected tree removal permit granted under this subsection, the director of planning and development services in consultation with the urban forester shallmay issue a temporary moratorium on development of the subject property not to exceed thirty-six months from the date the tree removal occurred.
 For any moratorium less than thirty-six months, the urban forester shall determine appropriate mitigation measures for the tree removal, and ensure measures are incorporated into any future development approvals for the property.
-Mitigation measures as determined by the urban forester shall be imposed as a condition of any subsequent permits for development on the subject property. - (b) In the case of any development on a single-family (R-1) or low density (RE, R-2, or RMD) residential zoned parcel, other than in connection with a subdivision, a protected tree shall not be removed unless determined by the urban forester, on the basis of a tree report prepared by a designated arborist and other relevant information, that any of the following apply: - (1) The tree is so close to the proposed development that construction would result in the death of the tree, and there is no financially feasible and reasonable design alternative that would permit preservation of the tree. - (2) The tree could be removed due to the conditions listed in Section 8.10.050(a)(1) and treatments or corrective practices are not feasible. - (c) .In the case of development involving a proposed subdivision of land into two or more parcels, a protected tree shall not be removed unless determined by the urban forester, on the basis of a tree report prepared by a designated arborist and other relevant information, that either of the following apply:
+Mitigation measures as determined by the urban forester shall be imposed as a condition of any subsequent permits for development on the subject property. - (b) In the case of any development on a single-family (R-1) or low density (RE, R-2, or RMD) residential zoned parcellet, other than in connection with a subdivision, a protected tree shall not be removed unless determined by the urban forester, on the basis of a tree report prepared by a designated arborist and other relevant information, that any of the following apply: - The tree is so close to the proposed development that construction would result in the death of the tree, and there is no financially feasible and reasonable design alternative that would permit preservation of the tree.
+Protected trees shall not be removed unless the trunk or basal flare of the protected tree is touching or within the building footprint, or the director of planning and development services has determined, on the basis of a tree report prepared by a certified arborist for the applicant and other relevant information, that the tree should be removed because it is dead, is hazardous, is a detriment to or crowding an adjacent protected tree, or constitutes a nuisance under Section 8.04.050(2) of this code.